edgedb/easy-edgedb/chapter10/index.md

 ## Working with tuples and arrays

 If we have all the city data together, we can do a single insert with a `for` and `union` loop again.
-Let's imagine that we have some data inside a tuple, which seems similar to an array but is quite different.
+Let's imagine that the city data we have inside tuples, which seem similar to arrays but are quite different.
 One big difference is that a tuple can hold different types, so this is okay:

 `('Buda-Pesth', 402706), ('London', 3500000), ('Munich', 230023), ('Bistritz', 9100)`

 In this case, the type is called a `tuple<str, int64>`.

-Before we start using these tuples, let's make sure that we understand the difference between the two.
+Before we start using these tuples, let's make sure that we understand the difference between tuplys and arrays.
 To start, let's look at slicing arrays and strings in a bit more detail.

-You'll remember that we use square brackets to access part of an array or a string.
+Previously we learned how to use square brackets to access part of an array or a string.
 So `select ['Mina Murray', 'Lucy Westenra'][1];` will give the output `{'Lucy Westenra'}` (that's index number 1).

 You'll also remember that we can separate the starting and ending index with a colon, like in this example: